MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

   project.
 * Tell them why that live project is cool.

 Addressing the letter when you don't know the name of the person reading it:

 * Use *"Hello [company] team"* if they're a laidback company.
 * Use *"Dear Sir or Madam"* if they seem stiff.

+**Note**
+Don't include your life history in your cover letter.
+Recruiters want to know your skills and qualifications first, and will ask about your story when they get you on the phone.
+Save your story for your personal pitch.

 # Emailing like a boss